HubSpot/general-store/README.md

 ## Default Dispatcher Instance

-The common Flux architecture has a single centeral dispatcher.
-As a convenice `GeneralStore` allows you to set a global dispatcher which will become the default when a store is registered.
+The common Flux architecture has a single central dispatcher.
+As a convenience `GeneralStore` allows you to set a global dispatcher which will become the default when a store is registered.

 ```javascript
 var dispatcher = new Flux.Dispatcher();
 GeneralStore.DispatcherInstance.set(dispatcher);
 ```

-Now you can register a store without explicity passing a dispatcher:
+Now you can register a store without explicitly passing a dispatcher:

 ```javascript
 var users = {};